 The fourth in the superb Planet of the Apes series of films picks up a few years after Zira and Cornelius gave birth to their talking baby ape in Escape From The Planet of the Apes.

 The year is now 1990 and, as Zira and Cornelius foretold before their death, a plague has killed all cats and dogs on earth and apes have been domesticated as pets and – when found to have a superior intelligence – put to work as janitors, waiters and menial labourers.

 Having been raised by Armando (Montalban) in his circus, the young talking chimpanzee, Caesar, now sets about leading his fellow apes in revolt against the humans who have enslaved them.

 Governor Breck (Don Murray) is aware of Armando’s connection to Cornelius and Zira and suspects that Caesar may be the slain couple’s son, long believed dead.
 He buys Caesar at a slave auction.

 Hiding the fact that he can speak, Caesar begins to covertly organise a resistance movement among the apes until his identity is discovered.
 MacDonald (Hari Rhodes), a black government official sympathetic to the apes’ plight, helps Caesar escape.

-Led by Caesar (pictured at left), the apes soon gain control of the city and apprehend Breck and his staff.
+Led by Caesar (pictured below left), the apes soon gain control of the city and apprehend Breck and his staff.